igorkamyshev/farfetched/apps/website/docs/recipes/vite.md

 # Vite

 :::info
 Farfetched does not require any special configuration for Vite for basic usage.
-However, if you want to use advanced features like [`cache`](/api/operators/cache) or [SSR](/recipes/ssr), you need to configure Vite.
+However, if you want to use advanced features like [`cache`](/api/operators/cache) or [server-side rendering](/recipes/ssr), you need to configure Vite.
 Detailed explanation of the reasons is available in [deep-dive article](/recipes/sids).
 :::

 [Vite](https://vitejs.dev/) uses ESBuild under the hood, which does not allow to use its internal AST in the plugins.
 To apply custom transformations to the code one must use either [Babel](https://github.com/owlsdepartment/vite-plugin-babel) or [SWC](https://github.com/egoist/unplugin-swc), which are allowing custom AST-transformations.